treehouses/treehouses.github.io/pages/vi/sshpi.md

 ### Add ssh key to the Raspberry Pi

+To add your SSH key to your Raspberry Pi you first need to copy your public key.
+Since you did copy this same key to already github you can see it by navigating with your browser to `https://github.com/<yourgithubusername>.keys` or by running linux/macosx from command line you can run `wget -O- -q https://github.com/<yourgithubusername>.keys`.

-To add your SSH key to your Raspberry Pi, run: `sudo treehouses sshkey add "your SSH key"` (copy-paste your SSH key in between the quotes).
-It should ask you for password where as before you use the default password for pi user "raspberry".
+Now you can add the public key to run: `sudo treehouses sshkey add "your SSH key"` (copy-paste your SSH key in between the quotes) or just `sudo treehouse sshkey addgithubuser <yourgithubusername>`.

+In the future on ssh login it will ask you for your sshkey passphrase where as before used the default password for pi user "raspberry".

 ### Log in by Root

-To log into root, you can run `sudo -s` while logged into the Pi user, or SSH directly into it by running `ssh root@[local IP address]` instead of `ssh pi@[local IP address]`.
+To log into root, you can run `sudo -s` while logged into the Pi user, or with the keys over SSH directly into it by running `ssh root@[local IP address]` instead of `ssh pi@[local IP address]`.

 ### Rename Pi by Github Name